pvlbzn/Today/README.md

 Today concept sounds more like: "*Today I learned for 'Today I Learned'*."
 Weird, but **it works**.
 At least last 100 days this was a case.

+### Current Status: September 12
+Due to extreme busyness the quality of the last week TIL had significantly dropped.
+TILs were done in a last 20-40 minutes of the each day and I actually learned almost nothing from them.

+I **have to** suspend this project for a month.
+This decision is very hard since there were already done 169 days of constant learning without excuses, even then I was migrating in another country, etc. This is done for a good.

+Project will be resumed and prolonged for a suspention time + one week.

 ### Structure
 Every day owns its directory, which is named is `[Month][Day]` fashion.
 Each document has a [[field]_[description]] naming convention.